-Assemble the burritos-- For each burrito, start with the tortilla, then add one piece of lettuce, then 1/4 the cole slaw, and 1/4 the yogurt sauce.
+Assemble the wraps-- For each wrap, start with the tortilla, then add one piece of lettuce, then 1/4 the cole slaw, and 1/4 the yogurt sauce.

 Next, sear the tuna.
 Heat oil in a heavy bottom pan (like a cast iron pan) on high, until oil is very hot.
 Reserving marinade for later, remove steaks from marinade, and sprinkle both sides of the tuna with sesame seeds.

-Cut the tuna steaks into long thin strips, and then divide among the burritos.
-Roll the burritos and fold the ends in.
+Cut the tuna steaks into long thin strips, and then divide among the wraps.
+Roll the wraps and fold the ends in.
 Serve immediately.

 *Tortilla Size: This recipe calls for 4 10" flour tortillas.
 If you'd prefer, you could use 2 larger tortillas and make jumbo burritos, or about 6 smaller tortillas and turn this into a taco recipe.